Skip to main content

 CriterionStrategy-FocusedIT-Focused

-FocusSupport strategy development and roadmap choice; large strategic digital projectsAlign IT capabilities with business strategy; technology architecture development and standards
+FocusBacks strategy formation and roadmap selection, and leads the entity large strategic digital projects.Aligns the technology capabilities with business direction and develops the technology architecture and the standards that support it.

-SponsorHead of strategy development or equivalentChief Information Officer (CIO) or equivalent
+SponsorHead of strategy or equivalent.Chief Information Officer (CIO) or equivalent.

 EA Organizational Structure | NORA Guide | SAHM